juliedawkins/5253_FinalProject/README.md

 ##### 2. Alternatively, download all raw files in the folder Data/Replication Data.

 ##### 3. Alternatively, download my cleaned .CSV (i.e., through line 374 of the R script) from the Data/Cleaned Data folder.

+##### 4. Use the .R script to clean data, produce images/charts, and run models.